cockroachdb/docs/create-and-manage-users.md

 When creating users, it's also important to note:

 - After creating users, you must [grant them privileges to databases and tables](grant.html).
-- On secure clusters, users must [authenticate their access to the cluster](#user-authentication).
+- On secure clusters, you must [create client certificates for users](create-security-certificates.html#create-the-certificate-and-key-for-a-client) and users must [authenticate their access to the cluster](#user-authentication).

 {{site.data.alerts.callout_info}}You can also create users through the <a href="create-user.html"><code>CREATE USER</code></a> statement.{{site.data.alerts.end}}